Local businesses fight against ordinances they say would cost them money

 Albuquerque voters voted down a sick leave ordinance back in 2017.
 Garcia said he is open to considering this legislation down the line, but he said now is not the time.

-News 13 reached out to city councilors Isaac Benton and Lan Sena who introduced the bills.
+KRQE News 13 reached out to City Councilors Isaac Benton and Lan Sena who introduced the bills.
 They said they are holding a news conference to address this Wednesday at 10 a.m. at Civic Plaza.
 These bills are expected to be heard by the city council at their meeting Monday.

 Meanwhile, the Greater Albuquerque Association of Realtors has also come out against the proposed ordinances.
 In a statement on their website, they said they are worried the policies will force the closures of small and medium-sized businesses and lead to “trickle-down effects to an already tenuous financial situation.”